 - developing a wide range of legal service opportunities for students;

 - promoting research and scholarship concerning improvements to the administration of justice;

 - fostering greater coordination and synergy among the College’s various public service initiatives;

 - supporting students, faculty, and alumni engaged in all forms of public service.

 The Center’s physical home, centrally located on the first floor of the College of Law near the main entrance to Drinko Hall, includes space for students and student groups to meet and collaborate, a conference room for private meetings and client interviews, and the office of Cybele Smith, the director of the Public Service Law Center.
-In addition to directing the Center, Ms. Smith also is director of Moritz’s Public Service Programs and provides career counseling on public interest, government, and fellowship positions, as well as coordinating the annual Government and Public Interest Opportunity Forum and Career Fair.
-She is co administrator of the Grassbaugh Veterans Project.
-The Moritz community has a strongly public-service oriented student body, and we invite you to bring your enthusiasm to the Public Service Law Center and get involved.
+Ms. Smith also is director of Moritz’s Public Service Programs and provides career counseling on public interest, government, and fellowship positions, as well as coordinating the annual Government and Public Interest Opportunity Forum and Career Fair.
+She is co-administrator of the Grassbaugh Veterans Project.
+The Moritz community has a strongly public-service-oriented student body, and we invite you to bring your enthusiasm to the Public Service Law Center and get involved.